-a.
+m.
 Other Contractual Requirements

 Awardees will be required to make certain legal commitments through acceptance of Government contract clauses or OT articles.
 The following outline is illustrative of provisions required by the FAR or statute for inclusion in Phase II awards.
 This is not a complete list, nor does it contain specific clause/article wording.
+Questions regarding the complete terms and conditions must be directed to the Air Force SBIR/STTR Contracting and Agreements Officer, Daniel.Brewer.13@us.af.mil.

-ii.
+i.
 Standards of Work